bhashithe/simple_pipeline/README.md

 	- [x] Can take command line argument of the file name to load the parameters
 	- [ ] Can generate a skeleton parameter file
 - [x] Create sample code
+- [ ] Pause and Continue training
+- [ ] Give a list of parameter files to select best model out of them